mechboxes/mech/CONTRIBUTING.md

 # to see the slowest unit tests
 pytest --durations=0

+# if you have a unittest that is taking too long, but cannot find out which one
+# add "timeout = 10" (for 10 seconds)

 # for testing/validation, we have also some integration tests
 # NOTE: Can take 5+ minutes.